mikeroyal/Steam-Deck-Guide/Games and Software/Games.md

  <img src="https://user-images.githubusercontent.com/45159366/200110962-dd631248-7a13-48bb-9b5a-acbbf8550e16.png">
 </p>

-[BlueStacks X](https://www.bluestacks.com/bluestacks-x.html) is a Cloud-Based Android Gaming Platform that let's you select a game to play from the 2 million+ games available either locally or stream to their PC from the cloud.
+[BlueStacks X](https://www.bluestacks.com/bluestacks-x.html) is a Cloud-Based Android Gaming Platform that let's you select a game to play from the 2 million+ games available either locally or stream to your PC from the cloud.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/210322565-db525aeb-3f67-4d1b-bb2f-7b56a8e2615f.png">